 - 5.32 At Jasmin's next appointment with the Inclusion service in September 2014, Jasmin remained alcohol free and continued to take Antabuse as prescribed.
 Whilst Jasmin acknowledged that she missed drinking, she now believed that she did need to be totally abstinent due to the potential consequences to her health.
 In October 2014, Jasmin attended her Inclusion appointment as scheduled and while she remained alcohol free and continued to take prescribed Antabuse, Jasmin said that she had been thinking a lot about drinking recently and missed it and wished that she could drink and it not be a problem for her.
 It was discussed why Jasmin had stopped drinking originally and the potential impact of drinking on her physical health and how much better she was feeling now.
 Additional support groups were discussed with Jasmin and she stated that her sister was due to visit in November 2014 for two weeks which she was looking forward to.
 Following several months of encouragement, it was recorded that Jasmin had attended the Inclusion relapse prevention group at Mill House and enjoyed it and planned to attend the next session. - 5.33 Jasmin's next appointment occurred in November 2014.
 Jasmin reflected on her past 10 years of drinking from the age of 40 which resulted in her becoming quite tearful on this occasion.
-The focus of this appointment was on relapse prevention and alternative coping strategies.
-A letter was sent to Jasmin's GP informing the GP of the Inclusion services continued work with Jasmin.
-Jasmin had stated she may benefit from counselling to support her relapse prevention and the GP was asked to support this: There is no evidence within the available clinical records system as to whether or not Jasmin engaged in counselling from her GP surgery. - 5.34 Jasmin was due to attend the Inclusion service in November 2014 however this was cancelled due to the key worker's unforeseen sickness absence.
-Jasmin was then due to attend in December 2014 however she did not attend and did not contact the service therefore an appointment letter was sent to her and her next appointment was rescheduled.
-Jasmin did attend her re scheduled appointment and she said that she felt well and was looking forward to Christmas and the New Year.
+The focus of this appointment was on relapse prevention16 and alternative coping strategies A letter was sent to Jasmin's GP informing the GP of the Inclusion services continued work with Jasmin.
+Jasmin had stated she may benefit from counselling to support her relapse prevention and the GP was asked to support this: There is no evidence within the available clinical records system as to whether or not Jasmin engaged in counselling from her GP surgery. - Jasmin was due to attend another meeting in November 2014 however this was cancelled due to the key worker's unforeseen sickness absence.
+Jasmin was then due to attend in December 2014 however she did not attend and did not contact the service, therefore an appointment letter was sent to her and her next appointment was rescheduled.
+Jasmin did attend her appointment in December 2014 she said that she felt well and was looking forward to Christmas and the New Year.
 Jasmin stated she was not worried about drinking over this time.
 Jasmin reflected on her sister's recent visit from Spain and said that her sister was really impressed with the fact that she had stopped drinking.
 Jasmin continued to take Antabuse as prescribed and perceived this as a safety net.
-Jasmin stated she was happy in her relationship with her partner and was concentrating on getting fit and keeping well physically and mentally. - 5.35 Jasmin's key worker cancelled her two subsequent appointments in January and February 2015.
+Jasmin stated she was happy in her relationship with her partner and was concentrating on getting fit and keeping well physically and mentally. - Jasmin's key worker cancelled her two subsequent appointments in January and February 2015.
 The first appointment was cancelled as the key worker was involved in a car accident and the second due to sickness absence.
 Jasmin was informed of both cancellations and in early February 2015 informed the key worker that she would be in Canada for two weeks on holiday with a friend therefore it was agreed that her next appointment would occur in March 2015.
 There was no evidence that the lapse in appointments had a negative impact on Jasmin's recovery however, it has raised a concern regarding the follow up of staff availability when appointments were cancelled.
 Following her holiday to Canada, Jasmin attended her appointment with the Inclusion service.
-Jasmin continued to drink alcohol free wine when socialising.
-Jasmin stated she was spending her time doing yoga, walking and cycling.
-This is the first time that Jasmin made additional reference to her partner to the Inclusion service.
+Jasmin remained alcohol free and continued to take Antabuse as prescribed by her GP.
+Jasmin continued to drink alcohol free wine when